-Contentious disputes in the church…
+Contentious disputes in the church.

-The historical context is crucial to this passage on contentious disputes in the church.
+A bit of the historical context is crucial to this passage on contentious disputes in the church.

-Read just Romans 14:1 and 15:7 now, the bookends for the context.
+Read these two verses now, Romans 14:1 and 15:7, the bookends for the context.

 Accept the one whose faith is weak, without quarreling over disputable matters (14:1).

 Accept one another, then, just as Christ accepted you, in order to bring praise to God (15:7).

 …with one another that lead to friction.
 I think of these as antagonistic disputes.
 The NASB captures the idea with “quarrel over opinions.”
 These are not grey areas where the Bible does not speak clearly.
 Paul deals with such arenas in life in 1 Corinthians 6:12 and 10:23-24.
 Paul deals with such arenas in life in 1 Corinthians 6:12 and 10:23-24.
 The contents of the quarrel are not Paul’s focus, but the quarrels expose attitudes that undermines unity.
 Again to reinforce this, it’s not what truth we hold, but how we hold the truth that Paul corrects.
 Paul passionately deals with correct doctrine in other passages.